flutter-tizen/plugins/packages/tizen_bundle/README.md

 ### Encoding and decoding a bundle

-To store bundle data to a file or send over a connection, you can encode it to a string using `Bundle.encode()`.
-To decode the string back to a bundle, use `Bundle.decode()`.
+To save bundle data to a file or send over network, you can encode them to a raw string using `Bundle.encode()`.
+To restore the bundle from the encoded string, use `Bundle.decode()`.

 ```dart
 var bundle = Bundle();